Find members by call or SKCC number:

 SKCC —1629S

-PRESENTATION OF TWENTY-SIXTH SKCC MARATHON AWARD
+PRESENTATION OF THIRTY-FIRST SKCC MARATHON AWARD

 The Marathon Award was established in 2008 to recognize SKCC members who demonstrate their skill, talent, and love for ragchewing by completing 100 QSOs each with a separate SKCC member lasting 60 minutes or more.
-The first award occurred in 2014, and now has a total of 26 awardees.
+The first award occurred in 2014, and now has a total of 31 awardees.
 Consider joining in the fun and developing your ragchewing skills.

 Marathon Award Program Change - Award Plaques